cpraveen/cpraveen.github.io/comp/conda.md

 # Python using Conda

-I prefer to install miniforge or Miniconda and then install whatever packages I need.
+I prefer to install [Miniforge](https://github.com/conda-forge/miniforge) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then install whatever packages I need.
 Miniforge can be installed from brew, see below.

 ```shell
 conda update conda